4.2. The Image Classification Dataset

 4.2.4.
 Summary

 We now have a slightly more realistic dataset to use for classification.
 Fashion-MNIST is an apparel classification dataset consisting of images representing 10 categories.
 We will use this dataset in subsequent sections and chapters to evaluate various network designs, from a simple linear model to advanced residual networks.
 As we commonly do with images, we read them as a tensor of shape (batch size, number of channels, height, width).
-For now, we only have one channel as the images are grayscale (the visualization above use a false color palette for improved visibility).
+For now, we only have one channel as the images are grayscale (the visualization above uses a false color palette for improved visibility).

 Lastly, data iterators are a key component for efficient performance.
 For instance, we might use GPUs for efficient image decompression, video transcoding, or other preprocessing.
 Whenever possible, you should rely on well-implemented data iterators that exploit high-performance computing to avoid slowing down your training loop.